Estimated Reading Time: 6 Minutes

 Whether to claim a non-citizen spouse on your tax return depends on your spouse’s residency status.
 Is your spouse a resident alien or a non-resident alien?

 If your non-citizen spouse qualifies for either of these tests, he/she can be a resident alien:

 - Green Test: If your non-citizen spouse has a green card (the federal government’s authorization to live and work in the United States permanently).

-- Substantial Presence Test: If your non-citizen spouse was in the United States for a minimum of 31 days of the year, and a minimum of 183 days over a three-year period, including the current year and the two years immediately before that.
+- Substantial Presence Test: If your non-citizen spouse was in the United States for a minimum of 31 days of the year and a minimum of 183 days over three years, including the current year and the two years immediately before that.

 If your spouse doesn’t have a green card or resident alien status, he/she doesn’t qualify as a resident alien and is considered a non-resident alien (NRA).